Skip to content

 • Benchmark CPU vs GPU acceleration for quantum simulations

-• Compare optimizer performance
+• Compare optimizer and initialization strategy performance

-Data Science & ML
+Data Science and ML

 • Analyze quantum experiment metadata at scale